 On his return to Keppel, he began to plan what turned out to be the first permanent stay by a European on the shores of the Beagle Channel.
 Stirling decided that the best way to gain the trust of the Tierra del Fuego Indians was to live among them.
 So in January 1869 he settled down close to the site of present-day Ushuaia, on the shores of the Beagle Channel, living in a sectional hut erected by the crew of the Allen Gardiner.
 He passed the next seven solitary months among the Indians, gaining their friendship, until the mission vessel called again with a letter that called him to London to be consecrated bishop of the Falkland Islands.

 The ceremony took place on 21 December 1869 in Westminster Abbey.
-The year 1871 was occupied by his primary visitation of the diocese, and it was not until 14 January 1872 that Stirling was enthroned in St Thomas's Church, Stanley, by the Rev Charles BULL.
+The year 1871 was occupied by his primary visitation of the diocese, and it was not until 14 January 1872 that Stirling was enthroned in Holy Trinity Church, Stanley, by the Rev Charles BULL.
 Now that Stirling's responsibilities extended to the care of all the work of the Anglican Church in South America (with the sole exception of British Guiana), the time he spent in the Falkland Islands was far less.
 Notwithstanding, Stirling retained his official address as Keppel Island, where the work initiated by Despard continued until the early years of the twentieth century.

 Stirling married for the second time a widow, Lucinda McClymont, the daughter of Andrew and Julia Miller, on 3 May 1888 in Buenos Aires.
 She died in London on 11 December 1923.